peoplewave-ico/wavebase/index.md

 Check fraud score using only REQUIRED fields from https://developer.mastercard.com/documentation/fraud-scoring-for-merchants/1#api-reference

 Set a score band to reject or accept and let us know why.
-Display the results in an attractive summary table - eject or accept
+Display the results in an attractive summary table - reject or accept

-Write it to the blockchain using web3.js https://github.com/myglobalidentity/web3.js
+Write it to the blockchain using this JS file and GETH RPC node hosted on a server https://github.com/myglobalidentity/web3.js

 # Ability to manage Smart Contract, deploy it, call it and show in a demo to us